-The summit of Hilly Fields stands 175 feet above sea level and commands excellent views over Lewisham and the City.
+The summit of Hilly Fields stands 175 feet above sea level and offers excellent views over Lewisham and the City of London.

 Hilly Fields Crescent